Data-driven Methods Applied to Soft Robot Modeling and Control: A Review: Reinforcement Learning

 \section{Reinforcement Learning}

-Although RL is a learning strategy instead of a data model, it dramatically influences the data requirement and control performance.
-Therefore, papers involving RL are summarized here.
-In general, RL copes with high-level tasks by exploring the environment and exploiting data collected in the exploring process.
-This strategy trains an agent for complicated tasks and requires a long learning time.
+RL copes with high-level tasks by exploring the environment and exploiting data collected during exploration.
+This strategy trains an agent for complicated tasks and requires a long learning time and a massive amount of data.
+The agent is trained considering defined reward functions.
+This approach cannot be used for modeling.
+Moreover, it requires exploring environments, which may be provided by modeling methods.